Natasha Campbell-McBride MD

 MMedSci (neurology), MMedSci (nutrition)

-Dr. Campbell-McBride graduated with Honours as a Medical Doctor in 1984 from Bashkir Medical University in Russia.
+Dr Natasha Campbell-McBride graduated with Honours as a Medical Doctor in 1984 from Bashkir Medical University in Russia.
 In the following years she gained a Postgraduate MMedSci Degree in Neurology.

 After practising for five years as a Neurologist and three years as a Neurosurgeon she started a family and moved to the UK.
 Fairly shortly after that her son was diagnosed autistic, which prompted an intensive study into causes and treatments of autism.
-It was during this time that Dr. Campbell-McBride developed her theories on the relationship between neurological disorders and nutrition, and completed a second Postgraduate Degree in Human Nutrition at Sheffield University, UK.
-She practices in the UK as a nutritionist and not as a medical doctor.
+It was during this time that Dr Campbell-McBride developed her theories on the relationship between neurological disorders and nutrition, and completed a second Postgraduate Degree in Human Nutrition at Sheffield University, UK.
+She practiced in the UK as a nutritionist and not as a medical doctor.

 Dr Campbell-McBride is a keynote speaker at many professional conferences and seminars around the world.
 She frequently gives talks to health practitioners, patient groups and associations.
 She is also a Member of The Society of Authors, The British Society for Ecological Medicine, and is a Director on the Advisory Board of The Weston A Price Foundation.
-She has contributed to many books on nutrition and is a regular contributing health editor to a number of magazines and newsletters.
+She has contributed to many books on nutrition and is a regular contributor to a number of magazines and newsletters.